StIvesTabletop/stivestabletop.github.io/_posts/2022-04-20-twentyeighth-session.md

 ![Everdell](/images/posts/2022_04_20/Everdell01.jpg "Everdell"){:class="img_post"}

 The later staying players on tables 2 and 3 joined up for one of Simon's train games, this time [Mini Rails][MR], more rail building and company stock trading mechanics to finish the night.
+It's a very streamlined game, you only have 12 actions across 6 rounds - and yet from the mid-game on each decision seems impossible.

 Next session is 4th May.
 Please do keep bringing in your games, there have been some very interesting selections narrowly missing a chance on the tables since we can only play a few games per session.
 We do enjoy learning new games and like to get a mix of new games and some favourites out on the tables with lots of different themes and game play styles.